MaxKlv1/ToDo-List/README.md

 # ToDo-List

-The ptoject is a simple application to save your tasks in order not to forget something.
+The ptoject is a simple application to save your tasks in order not to forget something in your daily routine.

 ***Features***